 CyVerse Professional Services

-CyVerse offers a suite of services for institutions seeking to deploy CyVerse's cyberinfrastructure locally.
-With a secure, shared data management and computing environment with increased speed and performance, a local installation can better support your members' research and teaching needs for:
+CyVerse offers a suite of services for organizations, institutions, and companies seeking to deploy CyVerse's cyberinfrastructure locally and privately.
+With a secure, shared data management and computing environment, a private installation can better support your members' research and teaching needs for:

 - Security compliance (e.g., HIPAA, ITAR, ISO, etc.)